Tw0Brainz/spotify-queue-ocr-monitor/README.md

 Spotify Queue OCR Monitor is a Python project that uses optical character recognition (OCR) to monitor a designated area of your screen for song names in an in-game chat format.
 When a song name is detected, the program automatically searches for the song on Spotify and adds it to your queue if it's not already there.

-This project combines the power of MSS for screen capturing, PIL for image processing, Tesseract OCR for optical character recognition, and Spotipy to interact with the Spotify Web API.
+This project combines the power of MSS for screen capturing, PIL for image processing, Tesseract OCR for optical character recognition, Spotipy to interact with the Spotify Web API, as well as PyQt5 for the GUI overlay and live chatbox-to-TTS, as well as Python-OSC for VRC chatbox notifications.

 ## Getting Started
 ---------------